 - Death on the High Seas Act (DOHSA)

 A Lawyer Can Help Guide You Through the Entire Legal Process

 When you contact our firm, we will review your claim in a free legal consultation.
 If you have a claim and decide to proceed, we will explain the next steps you need to take to pursue compensation.

 A New Jersey maritime attorney will be prepared to manage your claim from start to finish, including completing all required forms and ensuring they are submitted on time.
 If your claim is denied, your lawyer will be prepared to go through the appeal process to fight for your rights so you can focus on recovering from your injury.

-Contact Lynch Law Firm today for a free legal consultation.
+Contact Lynch Law Firm, PC today for a free legal consultation.

 Types of Maritime Injury Cases

 The New Jersey maritime lawyers at our firm are prepared to pursue claims for maritime workers covered by the Jones Act, DOHSA and the LWHCA.
 This includes claims that occur on:

 - Cargo/supply ships